Have you ever wondered how to tell the difference in French Louis chairs?

 Things to look for in a Louis XV chair:

-- Seat backs are often rounded and feature curved wood frames, typically with carved decorations and design.
+- Seat backs on Louis XV chairs are often rounded and feature curved wood frames, typically with carved decorations and design.
 Chair legs, set at an angle, are often cabriole, or S-shaped.

 - Wooden chair frames often feature a gilded finish.

 - Seat backs are sometimes angled for increased comfort.
-Armrests shorten in length, ending before the edge of the seat.
+Armrests are shortened in length, ending before the edge of the seat.

 King Louis XVI was in power from 1774 to 1791, the start of the French Revolution.